bluedragonz/server-shield/README.md

 Requirements
 --------
-All requirements will be automatically installed and updated, as long as "yum" is installed.
+Server Shield depends on several pieces of open source software to function properly.
+To make your life easier, these packages below will be automatically installed and updated for you.

 * yum
 * iptables